 Covert Ways To Estimate Her Ring Size

 We understand that purchasing a diamond is a significant investment.
 That is why each Clean Origin Lab Created Diamond is independently verified and graded using the same scientific rigor applied to mined diamonds.
+Often, when buying someone jewelry, it is intended as a gift, and so you need to find out things like ring sizes without them finding out.
+Here are some methods to determine a woman’s ring size.

 Method 1: Measure A Ring She Wears Now